nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_encounter.md

 In the CDS context, an encounter occurs for the duration of a patient’s interaction with a single service provider.

-Detailed implementation guidance for an `Encounter` resource in the CDS context is given below:
+Detailed implementation guidance for an `Encounter` resource in the context of a CDS Encounter Report is given below:

 <table style="min-width:100%;width:100%">